-Your credit score is one of the most important factors when you're applying for a mortgage.
-Your credit score will influence your monthly mortgage payment, the total amount of interest you pay on your mortgage loan, and ultimately the total amount you pay for your home.
+Your credit score is one of the most important factors when applying for a mortgage.
+It influences your monthly mortgage payment, the total amount of interest you pay on your mortgage loan, and ultimately the total amount you pay for your home.
 Because your interest rate is based on your credit score, you should make sure your credit is in the best shape possible before applying for a mortgage.

 Interest rates are set partly based on your riskiness as a borrower.
-The riskier of a borrower you are, the higher your interest rates will be.
-Mortgage lenders use credit scores, not only to determine whether you qualify for the mortgage in the first place, but also to determine risk and the likelihood that you will default on your mortgage loan.
-The higher your credit score the lower the risk that you’ll default on your loan and the lower the interest rate you’ll qualify for.
+The riskier you are to a lender, the higher your interest rates will be.
+Mortgage lenders use credit scores to determine whether you qualify for the mortgage and to determine risk and the likelihood that you will default on your mortgage loan.
+The higher your credit score, the lower the risk that you’ll default on your loan, and the lower the interest rate you’ll qualify for.

-A high credit score demonstrates that you’ve been responsible with your previous credit obligations.
+A high credit score demonstrates responsibility with your previous credit obligations.
 You’ve made your payments on time, you’ve kept your balances low, and you’ve avoided major credit blunders like debt collections and charge-offs.

 A low credit score, on the other hand, is the result of falling behind on credit card payments, keeping high balances, and perhaps having major delinquencies on your credit record.

 This chart illustrates the relationship between credit scores and interest rates, and how one impacts the other: